Ban-Cultiva/cu-material-pa-educa/README.md

 # cu-material-pa-educa
-Open-source branding repository to empower educational creators like you.
+Open-source branding repository of 'Ban Cultiva' to empower educational creators like yourself.